oblac/jodd/README.md

 + Talk to Jodd via [slack](https://jodd.slack.com).

 <h4 align="center">Jodd = tools + ioc + mvc + db + aop + tx + json + html < 1.7 Mb</h4>

-<div style="background-color: #FCF8E3">Keep in mind that Jodd is mostly developed and maintained by a single person.
+👋 Keep in mind that Jodd is mostly developed and maintained by a single person.
 The vision is to have a lightweight set of Java tools; low-ceremony and developer-friendly.
-I wish to have time to complete the vision.</div>
+I wish to have time to complete the vision.

 # :zap: Jodd

 **Jodd** is set of micro-frameworks and developer-friendly tools and utilities.

-_Use what you like._
+_Use what you like._ **Thank you.**

 **Cool libraries**: